Operational technology (OT) presents unique security challenges for industrial and critical infrastructure operators.

 Three drivers are critical for the OT security market:

 - Prevention of incidents increasingly requires the ability to parse logs for forensic and protocol information ahead of exploitation.
-This requires continuous monitoring, vulnerability management and threat detection capabilities.
+This requires continuous monitoring, vulnerability management, access control, network segmentation, and threat detection capabilities.

 - IT risk management leaders and CISOs are increasingly required to demonstrate clear understanding of OT threats, risks, and vulnerabilities, dedicating new authorities to teams and leaders to get a handle on assets and networks.